jo-wood/tweeter/README.md

   - Upon hover over a tweet, styles on tweet become more prominent
     - Social Media action icons appear in right corner within hover
+  - If a tweet was entered as one continuous long sequence of 140 characters (no spaces), the tweet will correctly wrap within the tweet box when rendered to feed